-- 6. Parents/guardians will be held responsible for any misconduct and damage that results from the child's actions. - If behavior problems occur, the parents/guardians of the child/children involved will be called to escort their child home.
-LIVESTOCK HEALTH - A. Emergency Medical/Death of Animal Clause: After May 15th no animal may be substituted or replaced due to death or a medical condition, unless it is the ONLY animal the member has to exhibit in that species.
+- 5. If behavior problems occur, the parents/guardians of those involved will be called to escort their child home. - 6.
+Emergency Medical/Death of Animal Clause: After May 15th no animal may be substituted or replaced due to death or a medical condition, unless it is the ONLY animal the member has to exhibit in that species.
 In cases such as this, a signed letter from a veterinarian must be provided to the Extension Office.
 The substituted animal may only receive a participation ribbon in all exhibited classes except showmanship.
 Substituted animals may be sold in the Orange County 4-H Auction.
-Concerns or questions should be addressed to Extension Office. - The 4-H'er may complete his/her record sheet and exhibit a poster as an alternative if the 4-H animal of any species should die after May 1st. - B. Orange County follows state health requirements for livestock and animal projects.
+Concerns or questions should be addressed to Extension Office. - a.
+The 4-H'er may complete his/her record sheet and exhibit a poster as an alternative if the 4-H animal of any species should die after May 1st. - 7.
+Orange County follows state health requirements for livestock and animal projects.
 Animals will be inspected upon arrival by a veterinarian or a representative appointed by the Orange County 4-H Council.
 No livestock/animal should be unloaded or enter the barns until an inspection has occurred by the barn Committee Chair and/or veterinarian.
-We reserve the right to refuse entrance to any livestock/animal that the veterinarian deems unhealthy and shows signs of communicable disease. - C. During the Fair: All exhibitors must remove from the premises any livestock that exhibit symptoms of disease that may be infectious or contagious when requested by the Indiana State Veterinarian or his agents.
-Failure to meet all health requirements will result in removal of animals presented by an exhibitor. - D. Fraud and/or deception will not be allowed relative to 4-H exhibits.
+We reserve the right to refuse entrance to any livestock/animal that the veterinarian deems unhealthy and shows signs of communicable disease. - 8.
+During the Fair: All exhibitors must remove from the premises any livestock that exhibit symptoms of disease that may be infectious or contagious when requested by the Veterinarian or his agents.
+Failure to meet all health requirements will result in removal of animals presented by an exhibitor. - 9.
+Fraud and/or deception will not be allowed relative to 4-H exhibits.